 Early cross-staffs (cross-staves) was used facing the sun and therefore required the navigator to look straight into the bright sunlight.
 Thomas Hood invented the shadow casting method, which lead to the principle of backstaff instruments by Thomas Hariot.
 These backstaffs (or back staves) were instruments that allowed to measure the sun's altitude by casting the shadow of a shadow vane, while standing with ones back towards the sun, a big advantage over the cross-staff.
 For this reason the cross-staff was also sometimes referred to as the fore-staff.
 Examples of backstaffs are the demi-cross, hoekboog and Davis quadrant.

 After the introduction of the back-staff the cross-staff was also used in a backwards fashion, casting the shadow of one of the vanes on a bone that was attached to the smallest vane.
-In the middle of the 17th century the Dutch invented the Dutch shoe, a clamp that fitted to the end of the larger vane, hugely improving the quality of the backwards observation.
-Initially only one Dutch shoe was used, but by the end of the 17th century two were in fashion; one for casting a beam of light and one as a visor.
+In the middle of the 17th century the brass aperture disc was invented, a clamp that fitted to the end of the larger vane, hugely improving the quality of the backwards observation.
+Initially only one brass aperture disc was used, but by the end of the 17th century two were in fashion; one for casting a beam of light and one as a visor.
 Both the cross-staff and the back-staff were used until the introduction of the octant1.

 If you have any questions and/or remarks please let me know.